banzaicloud/one-eye-docs/docs/logs-events/log-restoration/index.md

 When selecting **Advanced Builder**, you can specify which logs you want to restore in a JSON object.
 The JSON has three fields, all of them are optional: **namespaces**, **pods**, and **containers**.
 Each field can contain a list of [RE2](https://github.com/google/re2/wiki/Syntax) regular expressions that match the names of namespaces, pods, or containers to select.
 Note that:

-- If a list is empty, or set it to *null*, it matches every possible value.
+- If a field is not set, set to `null`, or set to an empty list, it matches every possible value.
 - Elements of a list have logical OR relationship.

 For example: